 This ensures that employees receive their paid statutory holiday even if it coincides with a regular day off.
 The act preserves the time of entitlement without loss of pay.

-Determining Employee Eligibility for Statutory Holiday Pay in Yukon
+How to Determine Employee Eligibility for Stat Holiday Pay in Yukon

 Yukon’s Employment Standards Act outlines the following key criteria for statutory holiday pay eligibility: